 - But, it shouldn’t be too difficult to decide which drinks to tax.
 Even if every possible soft drink is not included, it should make a difference.

-- Demand may be inelastic, and therefore the 20% tax has little effect.
+- Demand may be inelastic, and therefore the 20% tax has little effect on reducing demand.
+But, even small fall in demand for sugary drinks could have benefits.

-Overall, I think it is an excellent idea.
+Overall, I think a sugar tax is an excellent idea.
 It will raise revenue and make people think twice before drinking soft drinks which contribute to the problem of obesity.
 Demand may be inelastic and it will not solve the problem on its own.
 But, the amount of deaths from obesity mean it is worth considering as many practical policies as possible.
+It is not by any means a panacea, there are many other factors causing obesity and poor health.
+But, it is worth taking these steps to help improve the nations health.